Green Driver State Incentives in Utah

 Among all fuel-efficient vehicles, Utah only exempts low-speed vehicles from emissions testing.
 In fact, according to the DMV, the State requires alternative fuel vehicles such as diesel-powered and electric vehicles (EVs) to undergo an emissions test as a condition of UT vehicle registration and registration renewal.

 Your vehicle's model-year and the county in which it is registered determine whether needs an emissions test.
-Typically, all vehicles 6 years old (model-years) and older (up to 1967) require an annual emissions test.
+Typically, all vehicles 6 years old (model-years) and older (up to 1967) require an biennial emissions test.
 However, there are exceptions and additional requirements.
 For more info, consult our green vehicle laws page and the State's resources on vehicle safety and emissions inspections.

 If your vehicle needs an emissions test, find the nearest inspection station using the locator widget at the bottom of this page.